 So you might ask, why do we permit sulfide mining in water rich areas?
 Talon Metals asserts that the nickel is needed for EV batteries to drive the world wide effort to convert our energy economy toward a fully sustainable model.

 Electric Vehicles (EVs) are the current rage in the transportation sector; and for good reason.
 The new electric motors that power an EV can be more than 90% efficient as compared to gas vehicles which today have efficiencies in 20-30% range.
 Electric motors are also simpler with fewer parts and lower maintenance costs.
 Wear and tear on the brakes is also minimized since braking energy can be directed to recharging the batteries rather than be lost as heat.
 And there's no gasoline to buy.
 You can charge your EV while you sleep right at your home.
+EVs are more efficient in both cost and energy and as such are the right direction to take going forward.
 The fly in the EV "ointment" is that EV's need affordable, energy dense batteries.
-Currently, there is no battery technology that can match the energy density of gasoline.
+Currently, there is no battery technology that can match the energy density of fossil fuels.
 But hope is on the way.

 Talon argues publicly that its better to mine in Minnesota than to support foreign mine operations that pollute and utilize child labor.
 But wait … operations in Indonesia are not the responsibility of the people in Minnesota.
 If anything, the mining industry itself (Talon and their partners) need to be addressing this issue as a global industry.
 Its the mining industry that are employing these immoral tactics.
 This is much more a mining industry (Talon and partners) problem than something that can be placed on the people of Minnesota to solve.